atreyeem99/ORCA-keywords/README.md

 - `Free_End false` se free-end NEB.
 In this case the NImages corresponds to the total number of images.
 - `OptGuess= OneElec ` the one electron matrix
 - `force_shark` Force Shark where possible
+- `SPECRES` The resolution of the spectrum can be modified with the SPECRES flag.